 When most people get a text message on their phone, they look at it right away.
 It might be an urgent message from friends or family, an update on your favorite sports team, or some important message.
 In fact, SMS messages open rates are as high as 98%.
 95% of SMS messages are read within 3 minutes although most are read within 5 seconds of receipt.

 People act on text messages as well.
-That’s why so many successful eCommerce sites are leveraging SMS and email marketing together for increased sales.
+That’s why so many successful eCommerce sites are leveraging SMS and email to text marketing together for increased sales.
+Post-purchase text marketing has even been shown to increase future sales.
+Tools such as ClickSend are extremely valuable for this as they allow you to better coordinate your campaigns.
 SMS, or text message marketing, is continuing to grow because of its effectiveness.
 Combining SMS with email generates the highest ROI.
 In fact, a study by McKinsey found that email is 40X better at acquiring new customers than other marketing channels such as social media.

 In a world where businesses must compete for the attention of consumers, SMS and email marketing can be a great way to cut through the clutter and get marketing content seen.

 Here are 8 ways you can use SMS and email to drive eCommerce sales.

 Not all customers are the same and smart marketers are using SMS and email marketing to send tailored messages to specific customers.
 A customer is more likely to respond to a custom offer because it will better fit their needs.

 Fortunately, using technology, you don't have to custom write each individual marketing message.
 Leveraging data and automation tools, the marketing team can automatically create unique, personalized messages for each customer.